buviishastry/nerdlegame_plc_aat/README.md

 # nerdlegame_plc_aat

-this is a maths game for PLC AAT.
+this is a maths game called nerdle which is similar to wordle for our PLC AAT.